BestTimesToVisit.com Logo

 Petit Taxis

-The Fez el-Bali (the old Medina) is a UNESCO World Heritage site and is largely car-free.
-Exploring its labyrinthine alleys on foot is the only way to truly experience its magic and discover hidden gems.
+The Fez el-Bali (Old Medina) is a UNESCO World Heritage site and is entirely pedestrianized.
+The best way to explore its labyrinthine alleys is on foot.

 Cost:Free!

-These charming carriages offer a romantic and leisurely way to see parts of the Medina and the Ville Nouvelle, especially along wider avenues.
-They are more of a tourist experience than a practical daily transport method.
+These charming carriages offer a romantic and relaxed way to see parts of the medina and the newer parts of the city.
+They are particularly popular for short scenic rides.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.